 Investing in stocks that pay dividends can be a good strategy, especially if you want regular cash coming in reliably.
 Remember that word, reliable.

 Reliability is more important than a high payout.
 Dividends aren't guaranteed.
 A company that paid a huge amount of money last year but may not pay it again this year isn't necessarily worth owning.
-You still have to do your research.
-You still have to buy great companies, not just stocks that pay the highest dividends per share.
+Value investors pursue great companies because great companies make money, whether they reinvest it or pay it out.

 Can the company even afford to pay out this year?
 How about next year?
 A company that pays a huge dividend—especially one disproportionate to its earnings and free cash flow is a warning sign.
 How does the company plan to continue its payment strategy?
 Is this a temporary trick of accounting to draw in uncautious investors to inflate the stock price to artificial levels?
 Be wary.
 Rely on reliability.